mui/material-ui/docs/data/material/discover-more/backers/backers.md

 ### What's the difference between Open Collective and the for-profit?

-Patreon or other forms, directly support [Olivier Tassinari](https://github.com/oliviertassinari) and the core team mission.
-The funds go to a for-profit entity that employs some of the core team members.

-Funds donated via Open Collective are managed transparently and aimed to sustain the MIT core of MUI.
+Funds donated via Open Collective are managed transparently and aimed to sustain the MIT projects.
 MUI benefits from the Open Collective's fiscal sponsorship (hosted as a non-profit), in exchange for 10% of the donations.

+Funds transferred to the MUI for-profit support the company's mission.

 ## Services